Highlander (film)

-Highlander enjoyed little success on its initial theatrical release, grossing over $12 million worldwide against a production budget of $19 million, and received mixed reviews.
+Highlander was a commercial failure on its initial theatrical release, grossing only a little less than $13 million worldwide against a production budget of $19 million, while receiving mixed reviews.
 Nevertheless, it became a cult film and inspired several film sequels and television spin-offs.
-It is also known for songs recorded by the rock band Queen, with "Princes of the Universe" also used for the title sequence in the television series.
+The rock band Queen recorded several songs for the soundtrack, with "Princes of the Universe" also used for the title sequence in the television series.
 The tagline, "There can be only one", has carried on into pop culture.